khanonjs/khanon.js-website/public/docs/0-whats-coming-up.md

     - Adding a CLI tool to generate and modify projects.

 &nbsp;
-    - And many more things!
+    - Thinking in more improvements.. :)